Peer-reviewed Journals

 Book Chapters

 Kwak, T.J., A.C.
 Engman, J.R.
 Fischer, and C.G.
 Lilyestrom.
 2016.
 Drivers of Caribbean freshwater ecosystems and fisheries.
 Pages 219-232 in W.W.
 Taylor, D.M.
 Bartley, C.I.
 Goddard, N.J.
 Leonard, and R. Welcomme, editors.
 Freshwater, fish and the future: proceedings of the global cross-sectoral conference.
-Food and Agriculture Organization of the United Nations, Rome; Michigan State University, East Lansing; and American Fisheries Society, Bethesda, Maryland.
+Food and Agriculture Organization of the United Nations, Rome, Michigan State University, East Lansing, and American Fisheries Society, Bethesda, Maryland.

 Technical Reports

 Dinkins, G.R., A.C.
 Engman, B. Bajo-Walker, Z.W.
-Clark, J. Wolbert, K. Hecke.
+Clark*, J. Wolbert, and K. Hecke.
 2022.
 Conservation Status and Distribution of Mussels in the Lower Reach of Bayou Bartholomew Drainage: With a Special Emphasis on Species of Conservation Need.
 Final report submitted to Louisiana Department of Wildlife and Fisheries.

 A.C.
 Engman.
 2022.
 Pigeon River Recovery Project Final Report.
 Submitted to Evergreen Packaging, Inc.